Case Manager Jobs in USA with Visa Sponsorship

 Which visa types do Case Managers typically use?

-H-1B is the primary pathway for RN case managers and MSW-level social work case managers, with strong approval rates for these credentialed roles.
+H-1B visa is the primary pathway for RN case managers and MSW-level social work case managers, with strong approval rates for these credentialed roles.
 Cap-exempt H-1B is available at university-affiliated hospitals and nonprofit health systems, allowing year-round filing without lottery.
 TN visas serve Canadian and Mexican citizens under the Social Worker or Medical/Allied Professional categories.
 J-1 visas are used through healthcare exchange programs.
-E-3 is available for Australian nationals.
+E-3 visa is available for Australian nationals.

 How to find Case Manager jobs with visa sponsorship?